Apple's new iPad mini 6 sees rare $50 discount to Amazon all-time low

-Amazon now offers the Apple iPad mini 6 Wi-Fi 256GB for $599 shipped in Space Gray.
+Amazon now offers the Apple iPad mini 6 Wi-Fi 256GB for $599 shipped in several styles.
 Normally fetching $649, you’re looking at a match of the all-time low for the first time in months at $50 off.
 This is still one of the first times we’ve seen such a low price and a rare all-around discount.
-You can also save $40 on the 64GB version, which is down to $459 from $499.
+You can also save on the 64GB version, which is down to $474 from $499.

 Carrying over many of the signature features of its latest tablets, the new iPad mini 6 arrives with an edge-to-edge 8.3-inch Retina display alongside Touch ID in the power button.
 There’s also Apple Pencil support thrown in too, with the A15 Bionic chip powering the entire experience.
 I’m a recent convert myself, and have been absolutely loving the compact form-factor.
 Don’t just take my word for it, as our first impressions review notes just how perfect its size is without sacrificing on performance.
 Head below for more.